CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-intro.rst

 .. admonition:: Task

-   **Identify the different I\ :sup:`2`\ C connections available on your microcontroller.
-We will use the default I\ :sup:`2`\ C pins, called I2C1_SCL and I2C1_SDA.
+   **Identify the different I2C connections available on your microcontroller.
+We will use the default I2C pins, called I2C1_SCL and I2C1_SDA.
 Can you identify them on the board?
 We will also need to power the sensor using the 3.3V pin to VCC, and GND.
 Look also for these pins on the board.
 They may appear multiple times.
 We will use the female headers to connect to the make jumper wires.**

-Most of the microcontrollers will come with libraries and tutorials to quickly get your system to communication through I"C.
+Most of the microcontrollers will come with libraries and tutorials to quickly get your system to communication through I\ :sup:`2`\ C.
 Note that the protocol is simple enough that with a bit of experience it is easy to understand what signals microcontroller and attached devices are exchanging.

-The spec sheet of an I\ :sup:`2`\ C device
+The data sheet of an I\ :sup:`2`\ C device
 -------------------------------